nicksstapleton/blog/_posts/2024-11-01-logos-buyers-guide.md

 Generally, I recommend the standard packages above for most Logos users.
 However, if you are looking for a more specialized library based on your ministry or academic role, these are some great packages to consider.

 ### [Researcher Gold](https://logos.sjv.io/55a56N)
 Are you a seminary student?
 This library is an incredible value.
 Over $9,000 worth of resources for under $600.
-In this library are some fantastic commentaries and essential original language resources.
+In this library are some fantastic commentaries and essential original language resources (NA28, BHS, BDAG).
 Also notable: this library is the cheapest route to obtaining the _Pillar New Testament Commentary_ series, which boasts some of the best commentaries on books in the New Testament.
 If you are in seminary, this library is a worthwhile investment for resources you will certainly need and use.

 - _Pillar New Testament Commentary (17 vols.)_
 - _Apollos Old Testament Commentary (13 vols.)_